Enter Something Here.

 Insurance adjusters often look for opportunities to reduce payouts.
 We organize medical records, employment documentation, and repair estimates to present a complete picture of your losses during settlement negotiations or litigation.

-Georgia Statute of Limitations for Rear-End Accident Claims
+Statute of Limitations for Rear-End Accident Claims

 You generally have two years from the date of the accident to file a personal injury lawsuit, per O.C.G.A. § 9-3-33.
 Missing this deadline can have serious consequences.
+If you file after the statute of limitations expires:

 • The court may dismiss your case